machdyne/kakao/README.md

 ### Installing Kakao Linux

-Copy the `Image` and `rootfs.cpio` files to the boot partition of the MicroSD card, in addition to the following files:
+Copy the `Image` and `rootfs.cpio` files from this repo to the boot partition of the MicroSD card, in addition to the following files:

   - boot.json
   - opensbi.bin